 \subsubsection{Lobe mass evolution}

-We now examine the evolution of the mass of the jet lobes in each of our simulations, shown by the black line in each of the panels in Fig.~\ref{fig: jet mass evolution length}.
-Making use of our passive tracers (see Section~\ref{Subsec: Tracers}), we have further broken this lobe mass down into that coming from pure jet, entrained disc and entrained CGM material which are indicated by the orange, purple and grey lines, respectively.
-The general behaviour of the evolution of the total mass of jet lobes is broadly similar to that of the total energy.
-Specifically, the mass of the jet lobes in the `standard' CGM case remains fairly constant, whereas in the `dense' CGM runs there is an increase, especially in the `low' power case, as the jet beam is disrupted.
+We now examine the evolution of the mass of the jet lobes in each of our simulations, shown in Fig.~\ref{fig: jet mass evolution length}.
+Making use of our passive tracers (see Section~\ref{Subsec: Tracers}), we have further broken this lobe mass down into that coming from pure jet, entrained disc and entrained CGM material.

-Considering the runs in the `standard' CGM case, it is apparent that the mass of these jets is entirely dominated by entrained disc material with the time-averaged fraction of lobe mass in disc material lying in the range $0.85-0.90$ for all of the runs.
+Considering the runs in the `standard' CGM case, it is apparent that the mass of these jets is entirely dominated by entrained disc material.
 The mass associated with `pure' jet material is subdominant at all times (which is unsurprising given the very large difference in typical densities of these two components).
 We find that the mass associated with CGM material is negligible in the initial stages of evolution, but increases as the jet propagates further from the black hole when processes such as mixing and entrainment become effective and backflows develop.
 At all times, however, the CGM lobe mass content is at least a factor of $4$ smaller than the contribution from disc material.
 Comparing the three different jet powers, it can be seen that the evolution of the mass of each jet is qualitatively similar, however, with increasing jet power, the time at which the mass in CGM material exceeds that coming from `pure' jet material decreases and occurs over shorter length-scales.
 This is consistent with what is seen in Fig.~\ref{fig: Slices thick fixedpower}, specifically that the levels of mixing and turbulence within the cocoon increase with jet power.